Austral Islands: Economy

 Tourism has barely touched the islands so far, and the tourist infrastructure is still underdeveloped.
 The islands can be reached by regular supply boat from Tahiti and by light aircraft from Tahiti-Faa'a airport.
 There are airfields at Rurutu, Tubuai, Raivavae and Rimatara.
 The currency is (still) the CFP franc, which is pegged to the euro.
 The administrative budget of the Austral Islands is largely financed by France and the EU.

 Politics and government

 Politically, the Austral Islands today belong to French Polynesia (Pays d'outre-mer – POM) and are therefore affiliated with the EU.
 They are administered by a subdivision (Subdivision administrative des Îles Australes) of the High Commissariat of the Republic in French Polynesia (Haut-commissariat de la République en Polynésie française) in Papeete, on the island of Tahiti.

 The archipelago is politically divided into 5 municipalities (Communes des Îles Australes), which administer themselves.

-The official time zone is UTC −10.

 Demographics

 The 6,820 inhabitants (2012 census) live mainly in small villages; there are no large cities in the Austral Islands.
 Unlike other regions of Polynesia, the population of the Austral Islands has declined since the mid-1990s.
 The reason is the high migration of young people from the isolated archipelago to other parts of Polynesia or to France for their better job prospects.